external-mirrors/mitra/docs/mitra_2_0.md

 ## HTTP API

 - `X-Forwarded-Proto` header must be present when Mitra runs behind a reverse proxy.
 Instance operators who use Nginx should add `proxy_set_header X-Forwarded-Proto $scheme;` directive to a relevant `location` block.
 See [example of nginx config file](../contrib/mitra.nginx).
 Caddy sets `X-Forwarded-Proto` header by default, so no action is needed.
+- Enabled redirection from `/feeds/{username}` to `/feeds/users/{username}`.
+Old Atom feed paths are considered deprecated and will be removed in the future.